 It’s not.
 The challenge is that you need to understand enough about the business domain you are working in and enough about the technology you are working with.
 At the beginning of a project, no single person have that insight.
-The as-is system landscape and business processes at the customer, the to-be vision of systems and processes after the solution has been delivered, and the steps to get there (development, deployment, project management).
-Complexity to be overcome.
+The as-is system landscape and business processes at the customer.
+The to-be vision of systems and processes after the solution has been delivered.
+The steps to get there (development, deployment, project management).
+Complexity to overcome.

 Here is a recent example from real life: